 It is believed that the daughters of the man in charge of the construction of the lighthouse died nearby, and these two girls have continued to haunt the lighthouse ever since.
 The apparition of a young girl has been seen, the sound of running up the lighthouse steps, and laughing and giggling have also been heard.

 Adjacent to the lighthouse building is the Lighthouse Keeper’s building, which is now the gift shop.
 Previous lighthouse keepers have reported hearing strange sounds, seeing lights switch on and off, and witnessing an apparition of a man in the basement.

-Formerly known as Weston State Hospital, this former mental asylum in West Virginia is a place were a lot of pain and mental suffering was experienced.
+When people ask the question “what is the most haunted place in America”, one of the most frequent responses is the Trans-Allegheny Lunatic Asylum!
+Formerly known as Weston State Hospital, this former mental asylum in West Virginia is a place where a lot of pain and mental suffering was experienced.
 Built in 1858 to house up to 250 patients, this the largest hand-cut stone building in North America, became severely overcrowded, and by its peak in the 1950’s over 2,000 patients called this place home.

 Due to severe mistreatment, which involved being locked in cages, chained to walls, electroshock therapy, and even lobotomies, hundreds of people sadly died.